sethnejame/atm_challenge/README.md

 - In order to allow access active customers
 - I want to allow withdrawal only from active customers

+8)
+- As an Bank Customer
+- In order to withdraw funds in even amounts
+- I want to receive funds in 5, 10 & 20$ bills

 TODO

 Seth: